StefanGrimminck/ES6-T62/assignment3/paper.md

 }
 ```

 This function calles 'int open_dev(char* filename, uint8_t i2c_address)' to open `I2CFILENAME` specified in main.c, which is `/dev/i2c-0` in our case.
 Than we use the `ioctl()` function to manipulate the underlying device parameters and write data to the I2C slave.
+Now we return back to the `write_i2c()' function and use  `write()` to write our i2c_buf to the bus.

 After this operation the '/dev/i2c-0' file is closed.

 ```c
 if(ioctl(i2c_file, I2C_SLAVE, (__u16)i2c_address) < 0){